-Lecturer: Dr. Mary Creaner and guest lecturers
+Lecturers: and guest lecturers

-These workshops will emphasise the value of seeing clients' problems in their developmental and ecological context.
+These workshops emphasise the value of seeing clients' problems in their developmental and ecological context, including issues of diversity and inclusive practice.
 Issues related to the various ages and stages of life, from childhood through old age, will be discussed in terms of how this shapes the Counselling Psychologist's approach to conducting therapy.
-A special attention is given to practical work with older adults and clients presenting with disabilities.
-Small group student presentations will form part of this module.
+Special attention is given to practical work with older adults and clients presenting with disabilities.
+Small group student presentations may form part of this module.
 Students are encouraged to build on their prior knowledge and experience as a contribution to group learning.